Valdorff/rp-thoughts/rpl_staking/readme.md

 - Held by potential sensitives from the [NO pie chart](#which-nos-are-sensitive-to-rpl-yield)
   - Currently above 10% borrowed ETH, currently below 150% bonded ETH, not holding a lot of liquid RPL
 - Believe RPL trajectory is roughly neutral to mildly bullish
-- In the 5.5% potential sensitive slice from the [RPL weighted pie chart](#which-nos-are-sensitive-to-rpl-yield)
+- In the 2.8% potential sensitive slice from the [RPL weighted pie chart](#which-nos-are-sensitive-to-rpl-yield)
 - This currently represents a worst case of just over 17k ETH (~$33M)

 Trying to guess at "expected" instead of worst case:
-- Maybe 0.8-3.2% of RPL would be interested in selling - let's take the average 2%
+- Maybe 1.4-2% of RPL would be interested in selling - let's take the average 1.7%
-  - 6.3k ETH, or ~$12M
+  - 5.6k ETH, or ~$10.7M
 - There would be new buying from folks on the low end
   - High APR incentivizes topping off
-    - Currently we'd need about 1350 ETH, or $2.6M to top everyone off
+    - Currently, we'd need about 1350 ETH, or $2.6M to top everyone off
   - High APR incentivizes new joiners
     - This is a wild card that is hard to estimate
     - 2000 attracted minimum LEB8s would put us at even buy and sell pressure
     - Let's guess 500 LEB8s entering at 12% = 1440 ETH, or $2.7M
 - There may be new buying due to increased trust from alignment
   - This is likely a small effect from some existing NOs -- it takes involvement to even notice this
-- If this is right, we'd be looking at 3.5k ETH of sell pressure (about $5.3M) over the 6 month transition period.
+- If this is right, we'd be looking at 2.8k ETH of sell pressure (about $5.3M) over the 6 month transition period.

 ### Liquid RPL trends